subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Since $Q_{\theta}(x|y)$ is the organism's approximate model for its environment (given sensory data $y$), while $p(x|y)$ is the exact model.
 If the organism tries to minimize the VFE, then this is the same as minimizing the KL divergence and this results in the approximate model being closer to the best possible model.
 Hence by minimizing its VFE, the organism is inferring a best model for the environment $x^{*}$, while knowing only the sensory data $y$.

-The perception neurons $y$ change over time as the state of the hidden state neurons and the perception signals from the environment change.
+The state of the perception neurons $y$ change over time as the state of the hidden state neurons and the perception signals from the environment change.
 This is captured using the distribution $p(y_{n+1}|y_n,c)$ in the Predictive Processing model, while the Active Inference model uses a two state process in which the internal states $x$ of the brain changes first and this is followed by a new perception $y$.

 Karl Friston pointed out that there are two ways to minimize the VFE:

 - Assuming that the external environment is fixed, i.e., the sensory data $y$ is also fixed, then the VFE can be reduced by getting hold of a better internal model $Q_{\theta}(x|y)$ of the environment.
 - If the external environment is allowed to change, then the organism can reduce its VFE by changing the environment so that $-\log p(y)$ is reduced.
 The organism does so by taking actions and this is known as **Active Inference**.

-In the first case the organism changes its internal model $Q_{\theta}$ to reduce the VFE, while in the second case the organism changes its environment to reduce the VFE.
+In the first case the organism changes its internal model $Q_{\theta}$ to reduce the VFE, while in the second case the organism changes its environment $x^{*}$ (which changes the perception signals $y$) to reduce the VFE.

+The Active Inference framework is based on the minimization of a probabilistic quantity, namely the VFE.
+On the other hand we will see that the Predictive Processing framework is also based on the minimization of energy, but in this case the energy is an explicit thermodynamic quantity generated by the interaction between neurons.

 ## Models for Planning

+All organisms have a model for the the environment along the lines that was described in the previous section.
+This enables them to react to changes in the environment, obtain food, reproduce etc. However higher organisms also have have the ability to carry out a sequence of actions in order to accomplish a task.
+The process by which they arrive at the right action sequence to use such that it results in success, is called planning.
+Solving the planning problem is tied to that of perception, since if the organism can use its world model to internally generate a sequence of actions and infer how the environment will react to them, before actually carrying out the actions.

-We will describe two approaches to the problem of planning, namely the reinforcement learning or RL framework and the neuro-scientific theory of planning proposed Karl Friston.
+We will describe two approaches to the problem of planning, namely the reinforcement learning or RL framework and the neuro-scientific theory of planning proposed by Karl Friston.
 The RL framework is based on the idea that there is a reward associated with the completion of tasks, and organisms take a sequence of actions required to complete the task so as to maximize the reward.
-Individuaf actions themselves are solely a function os the state that the organism is in, and an optimal policy is one that chooses this mapping to maximize the reward.
+Individual actions themselves are solely a function of the state that the organism is in, and an optimal policy is one that chooses this mapping to maximize the reward.

-The Friston theory, also called the Active Inference framework does not use rewards.
+The Friston theory, which is aprt of the Active Inference framework, does not use rewards.
 Instead it posits that an organism starts with an image of what the completed task looks like, and then decomposes it into a sequence of images that get it to the desired end point.
 The actions themselves are determined automatically by the predictive processing framework as described in the previous section.